Pi Day: Observance

 Princeton, New Jersey, hosts numerous events in a combined celebration of Pi Day and Albert Einstein's birthday, which is also March 14.
 Einstein lived in Princeton for more than twenty years while working at the Institute for Advanced Study.
 In addition to pie eating and recitation contests, there is an annual Einstein look-alike contest.

+In 2024, the recreational mathematician Matt Parker and a team of hundreds of volunteers at City of London School spent six days calculating 139 correct digits of pi by hand, in what Parker claimed was "the biggest hand calculation in a century".
+On 15 August 2024, the main-belt asteroid 314159 Mattparker was named in his honor.
+The citation highlights Parker's biennial "Pi Day challenges", stating that they have helped to popularize mathematics.

 Alternative dates

 Pi Day is frequently observed on March 14 (3/14 in the month/day date format), but related celebrations have been held on alternative dates.

 Pi Approximation Day is observed on July 22 (22/7 in the day/month date format), since the fraction 22/7 is a common approximation of π, which is accurate to two decimal places and dates from Archimedes.

-Two Pi Day, also known as Tau Day for the mathematical constant tau, which is approximated as 6.28, is observed on June 28 (6/28 in the month/day format).
+In Indonesia, a country that uses the DD/MM/YYYY date format, some people celebrate Pi Day every July 22.

+Tau Day, also known as Two-Pi Day, is observed on June 28 (6/28 in the month/day format).
+The number τ, denoted by the Greek letter tau, is the ratio of a circle's circumference to its radius; it equals 2π, a common multiple in mathematical formulae, and approximately equals 6.28.
+Some have argued that τ is the clearer and more fundamental constant and that Tau Day should be celebrated alongside or instead of Pi Day.
+Celebrants of this date jokingly suggest eating "twice the pie".